 If you are selling a new product that has few reviews, this program could very well be worth it.
 But keep in mind that the reviews you receive won’t necessarily be positive unless you are actually selling a quality product.
 Keep in mind that, the EARLY REVIEWER PROGRAM has also some demerits and you have to face them very carefully.
 So, here are some common disadvantages people usually face using this program:

-Whilst this program helps sellers speed up reviews gathering process there is no there’s no way to guarantee positive reviews.
+Whilst this program helps sellers speed up reviews gathering process but there is no there’s no way to guarantee that the seller will receive positive reviews.